DECODEproject/whitepaper/decode_applications.md

 There is potential for using various DECODE enabled applications for the verification of separate identity attributes and reputation credentials.
 This moves away from using a centralised issuing party for credential checking, this provides users the privacy and control of their data.

 This is an area of research both within DECODE and among the blockchain community.
-Findings from Indre (@Indre) particularly in the area of accommodation sharing have shown that relying only on software based solutions is not enough.
+Findings in 'Designing To Facilitate Genuine Accommodation Sharing: Identity and Reputation Verification' [@Indre] particularly in the area of accommodation sharing have shown that relying only on software based solutions is not enough.
 There was a strong demand for community based design decisions, such as approaching networks of friends or neighborhoods for identity and reputation verification.

 ## Example - Digital commons and Open data

-The latests years have seen a rise of movements demanding transparency of data in general, and specially in the domain of public administrations.
+The latest years have seen a rise of movements demanding transparency of data in general, and specially in the domain of public administrations.
 Citizens and companies are increasingly asking for datasets to be released in the form of Open Data, so they can be shared and reused.
 These datasets, however, usually provide a general broad picture but should be combined with other crowd-sourced pools of data and also with private data in order to fully leverage their potential.

-DECODE in this sense can help, by providing a platform where an application to view public data and generate custom visualizations of it, in relation to each user's private information, can be developped.
+DECODE in this sense can help, by providing a platform where an application to view public data and generate custom visualizations of it, in relation to each user's private information, can be developed.
 Also, it can help in providing a platform allowing a controlled crowd-sourcing of data, thus enabling the idea of Digital Commons to go beyond the simple concept of Open Data.
 The earlier examples of IoT entitlements or of a petition system that allows to disclose general information about the voters are two concrete examples of this.

 A detailed example could be a dashboard that mixes public data sources as well as crowd-sources one.
 There, each user can generate visualizations that put their profiles in contrast with the general "public trends", thus obtaining unique information of their private information in a controlled way (which would be loaded on the client side).
 The configuration of each dashboard could be shared with peers so each person gets their own vision, and even the private data in it could also selectively be shared with the proper entitlements.
-Such an application would on the one hand effectively use a mix of public, private and crowd-sourced data for the common good, and on the other hand exemplify and induce the need to users to "donate" their data to generate Digital Commons that allow to tackle societal problems such as pollution, citizen concerns, etc...
+Such an application would on the one hand effectively use a mix of public, private and crowd-sourced data for the common good, and on the other hand exemplify and induce the need to users to "donate" their data to generate Digital Commons that allow to tackle societal problems such as pollution and other citizen concerns.

 ```
 (Ula) Tried to answer the questions: